 - Shopper Satisfaction

 - The X factor

 Historically, shopping centre developers focused on two areas: capital cost and rental return.
-There was minimal interest in ‘the shopper’ and the developer’s primary goal was to maximise rental income.
+There was minimal interest in ‘the shopper’ – the developer’s primary goal was to maximise rental income.
 The industry tended to have a business to business emphasis.
-However, although capital cost and rental return are still fundamentally important, the need to better understand consumers, and their behaviours, is now universally accepted.
+However, although capital cost and rental return are still fundamentally important, the need to better understand consumers and their behaviours is now universally accepted as crucial metrics.
 The first step towards understanding consumer behaviour began with measuring footfall: counting the number of shoppers in a centre.
 In 1990, Meadowhall started using light beam technology to track footfall.
-The flow of data allowed tenants to be made aware of seasonal movements and, therefore, be better prepared for sales uplifts by ensuring more staff were available and inventory levels were higher.
+The flow of data allowed tenants to be made aware of seasonal movements so that they could be better prepared for sales uplifts by ensuring more staff were available and inventory levels were higher.
 Promotional impact could be scientifically measured for the first time.
 However, footfall data are not reliable metrics in isolation.
-In the example below, Centre A, with a higher gross footfall, generates a 14% lower turnover than Centre B, which is a result of a lower conversion rate and lower average party spend.
+In the example below, Centre A, with a higher gross footfall, generates a 14% lower turnover than Centre B, due to a lower conversion rate and lower average party spend.
 In this white paper, Latimer Appleby will highlight some of the most important additional measures for shopping centres.